vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Set-vRSLCMDnsConfig.md

 Set-vRSLCMDnsConfig -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -rootPass VMw@re1! -dnsServers "172.16.11.4 172.16.11.5" -dnsSearchDomains rainpole.io
 ```

-This example configures the VMware Aria Suite Lifecycle appliance managed by SDDC Manager sfo-vcf01.sfo.rainpole.io to use 172.16.11.4 and 172.16.11.5 as its DNS servers and rainpole.io as its search domain
+This example configures the VMware Aria Suite Lifecycle appliance managed by SDDC Manager sfo-vcf01.sfo.rainpole.io to use 172.16.11.4 and 172.16.11.5 as its DNS servers and rainpole.io as its search domain.

 ### Example 2